garykac/books/stormlight/01-way-of-kings.md

 _Kaladin_

 Kaladin goes shopping for medical supplies.
 They're expensive.
 Kaladin's moneyballs don't glow anymore even though they were fine this morning.
 Odd.
 But more immediately, a horn calls out indicating an assault that the bridgemen need to lead.
 Kaladin (acting leaderly) chooses the most dangerous spot (front and center) for the final bridgerun.
 Somehow all the incoming arrows miss Kaladin.
 How lucky.
-After the assault, Kaladin provides medical assistance to the fallen bridgemen, something no one else has ever done.
+After the assault, Kaladin provides medical assistance to the fallen bridgemen, something no one else has ever thought to do before.

 ### 18 - A Highprince of War